cjavad/hashit/README.md

 ## Changelog

 ------------------------------------------------------------
+    3.0.1 - Added --size option that allows the program to check file sizes to

     3.0.0 - New release, added tests full color-support and CRC32 hashing!
 (Also added an -a option)

     2.3.0 - Fixed a bunch of code, made it faster better more powerful.
 Full support for sfv and more!